simonpoulding/BaseTestMulti.jl/README.md

 		@mtest_distributed_as Uniform(1,6) x
 	end

-To handle iterations of the test within the test block itself, use `@testset MultiTestSet` instead of `@mtestset`:
+To handle iterations within the test block itself, use `@testset MultiTestSet` instead of `@mtestset`:

 	@testset MultiTestSet "rand returns uniformally distributed values" alpha=0.05 begin for i in 1:100